Emerita Professor profile

 My short stories for younger children include 'Reindeer Girl' in 'Winter Tales' ( Stripes Publishing, 2008); 'Snow Swan' in 'Winter Magic' (Stripes Publishing, 2009) and 'Mouse Magic' in 'Winter's Night' (Stripes Publishing, 2010).

-At Bath Spa University, I am the Course Director for the specialist MA in Writing for Young People.
-I teach the writing workshops and co-ordinate the modules for Writing Workshops, Context Module 1 Forms Ages and Stages, and the double Manuscript Module.
-I organise the programme of visiting speakers ( agents, editors and authors).
+I am the former Course Director for Bath Spa's MA in Writing for Young People.
+I taught the writing workshops and co-ordinated the modules for Writing Workshops, Context Module 1 Forms Ages and Stages, and the double Manuscript Module.
+I organised the programme of visiting speakers (agents, editors and authors).
 This MA is a leading course in the UK with an established reputation in the children's publishing world.
 Since the course began in 2004, more than 22 students have secured publication deals and have gone on to have highly successful careers as children's authors.

 I have many years experience of teaching creative writing to adults and young people in a variety of settings, including schools, pupil referral centres, literature festivals and for community-based courses.
 I have facilitated courses for Booktrust (Writing Together) and Young Cultural Creators, London, and for Bath Festivals Trust.
 I am interested in the teaching of creative writing in schools, working with adults and children as collaborative learners, and was involved in a research project funded by the National Association of Writers in Education and Bath Spa University Creative Writing Department which looked at the professional development needs of writers in this region who wish to work in educational settings.
 My PhD looked at my YA fiction in the context of a tradition of realist writing for young adults.

 - MPhil University of Oxford

 - National Association of Writers in Education; Society of Authors; Pen.

 - AHRC Research Training for PhD Creative Writing: Collaborative Project with University of Portsmouth